cybervoid/gajira-get-issue/README.md

 - None

 ### Inputs
-- `description` - Provide jsonpath for the GitHub event to extract issue from
-- `string` - Provide a string to extract issue key from
+- `input-text` - Provide any string to extract issue from
-- `from` - Find from predefined place (should be either 'branch', or 'commits', default is 'commits')

 ### Outputs
 - `issue` - Key of the found issue